3.8 Development of entrepreneurship competence

 On this page

 The role of the National Youth Strategy in development of entrepreneurship competence

 There is no specific governmental strategy regarding the development of entrepreneurship competence, but the topic itself is addressed in various strategical documents.
-The National Youth Strategy [Nemzeti Ifjúsági Stratégia (referred hereinafter to as NYS)] lists the following objectives under the subheading of 'Acquiring work experience, employment' in the chapter about self-sufficiency:
+The role of National Youth Strategy 2009-2024 [(Nemzeti Ifjúsági Stratégia 2009-2024 (referred hereinafter to as NYS)] lists the following objectives under the subheading of 'Acquiring work experience, employment' in the chapter about self-sufficiency: